ijeendu/Capstone-Project/README.md

 ## Screen Recording

-A short recording demonstrationg the working machine learning model, its deployment and a sample request sent to the end point together with its response is available [here](https://youtu.be/YrU2s5KBfxg).
+A short recording demonstrating the developed machine learning model in Microsoft Azure, its deployment, and a sample request sent to the end point together with its response is available [here](https://youtu.be/YrU2s5KBfxg).